Strong consistency of Krichevsky-Trofimov estimator for the number of communities in the Stochastic Block Model: Introduction

+In this paper we take an information-theoretic perspective and introduce the Kri\-chevs\-ky-Tro\-fi\-mov (KT) estimator in order to determine the number of communities of a SBM based on a sample of the adjacency matrix of the network.
+The KT estimator can be seen as a particular version of the Model Description Length (MDL) principle \cite{barron1998} with KT code lengths \cite{kt1981} and has been previously proposed as a model selection criteria for the memory of a Markov chain \cite{finesso1992estimation,csiszar2000consistency}, the context tree of a variable length Markov chain \cite{csiszar-talata-2006} or the number of hidden states in a Hidden Markov Model \cite{liu1994order, gassiat2003optimal}.
+The proposed method is a penalized estimator based on a mixture distribution of the model, known as Krichevsky-Trofimov mixture distribution.
+It can be seen as a Bayesian estimator with a particular choice for the prior distributions, and it is somehow related to the approach proposed in \cite{latouche2012variational}.

-In this paper we take an information-theoretic perspective and introduce the Kri\-chevs\-ky-Tro\-fi\-mov (KT) estimator, see \citet{kt1981}, in order to determine the number of communities of a SBM based on a sample of the adjacency matrix of the network.
-We prove the strong consistency of this estimator, in the sense that the empirical value is equal to the correct number of communities in the model with probability one, as long as the number of nodes $n$ in the network is sufficiently large.
-The strong consistency is proved in the \textit{dense} regime, where the probability of having an edge is considered to be constant, and in the \textit{sparse} regime where this probability goes to zero with $n$ having order $\rho_n$.
-The study of the second regime is more interesting in the sense that it is necessary to control how much information is required (in the sense of the number of edges in the network) to estimate the parameters of the model.
-We prove that the consistency in the sparse case is guaranteed when the expected degree of a random selected node grows to infinity as a function of order $n\rho_n \rightarrow \infty$, weakening the assumption in \citet{wang2017likelihood} that proves consistency in the regime $\frac{n\rho_n}{\log n} \to \infty$.
-We also consider a smaller order penalty function and we do not assume a known upper bound on the true number of communities.
-To our knowledge this is the first strong consistency result for an estimator of the number of communities, even in the bounded case.
+The main contribution of this work is the proof of the strong consistency of the proposed estimator to select the number of communities in the SBM.
+By strong consistency we mean that eventually, the estimator equals the true number of communities with probability one, and the term should not be confused with the strong recovery notion in community detection problems \cite{zhao2012consistency}.
+We prove the strong consistency of the estimator in the \textit{dense} regime, where the probability of having an edge is considered to be constant, and in the \textit{sparse} regime where this probability goes to zero with $n$ having order $\rho_n$.
+The study of the second regime is more interesting in the sense that it is necessary to control how much information is required to estimate the parameters of the model.
+We prove the strong consistency in the sparse case provided the expected degree of a given node grows to infinity, that is $n\rho_n \rightarrow \infty$, weakening the assumption in \cite{wang2017likelihood} that proves consistency in the regime $\frac{n\rho_n}{\log n} \to \infty$.
+We also consider a penalty function of smaller order compared to $n\log n$ used in \cite{wang2017likelihood} and we do not assume a known upper bound on the true number of communities.
+To our knowledge, this is the first strong consistency result for an estimator of the number of communities, even in the bounded case, and the first one to prove consistency when the number of communities is allowed to grow with the sample size.
+We also investigate the performance of the variational approximation introduced in \cite{latouche2012variational} and compare the performance of this algorithm with other methods on simulated networks.
+The simulation results show that the performance of the approximation to the KT estimator is comparable with other methods for balanced networks.
+However, this estimator performs better for unbalanced networks.